KippAD/portfolio-project-3/README.md

 ---
 <img  src="assets/readme-images/switch-collage.png" width="80%">

-In the admin control area the admin can switch voting or or off.
+In the admin control area the admin can switch voting on or off.

 - Voting toggle is able to turn off vote taking, preventing users from submitting votes until it is turned on again.
 - This could be useful if there was an error with vote validation or incorrect data was being submitted.